antiden/crossposting_telegram/README.md

 ## Structure

 1. Configuration Form in Services
+2. In module folder you need install Telegram API SDK.
+Please go to the folder in module and run `composer update`
-2. By defualt in Content Type, you can add custom logical field `field_crossposting_telegram`.
+3. By defualt in Content Type, you can add custom logical field `field_crossposting_telegram`.
 This is field, need for Activating checkbox for reposting New node to your channel.
 In `.module` file, you can edit in line 19, field to your name.

 ## Authors